Estimating neural connection strengths from firing intervals: Numerical experiments

-Morozov's discrepancy principle, see for example \cite[Sec.~5.2]{hansen2010discrete}, is used to determine the value of the regularization parameter, $\kappa$, used in the TSVD regularization \eqref{eq:regularized_sol}, as long as nothing else is mentioned.
-When adding noise to $\bb$ we use the standard discrepancy principle, where $\kappa$ is chosen such that

-One assumption that is crucial for the accuracy of the standard discrepancy principle is that the noise only occurs in $\bb$.
-As a consequence, when the noise occurs in $\AA$ we have to apply an adjusted discrepancy principle.
-To briefly motivate the idea, note that

-where we have used that $\bb=\AA\ww$.
-So, the adjusted discrepancy principle is given by: choose $\kappa$ such that

-In both cases, the factor $\nu$ is included as a safety factor.
-Throughout this section we use $\nu=1$.
-However, this value could be increased to ensure that one rather regularize too much than too little.
+As mentioned in Section \ref{subsec:algorithm}, we use TSVD as a regularization method.
+To determine the regularization parameter $\kappa$ we use Morozov's discrepancy principle \eqref{eq:Dsicrep_b} for the case where noise is added to $\bb$ and the adjusted discrepancy principle \eqref{eq:Dsicrep_fire} presented in Section \ref{subsec:error} when noise is added to the firing intervals.

 In order to generate synthetic observation data as firing intervals, which will be used to construct the matrices $\{\AA\}$, the ODE \eqref{eq:motherODE} with the true $\WW$ is solved numerically with Euler's method.
 In doing so we introduce a time discretization error such that the start and end points of the firing intervals obtained are not necessarily the exact values where $\sum_j W_{ij} s_j(t-\tau_d) + B_i(t)$ intersect the $t$-axis.
 More precisely, the start and end points can deviate from the exact value by (at most) $dt$.
 This in turn introduces a discretization error when constructing $\AA$.
 Consequently, we avoid doing an \emph{inverse crime}.

-However, the discretization error could destroy the inverse solution, since we do not have a good estimate for the size of the error caused by the discretization.
+The condition number $K(\AA)$ of $\AA$ will typically be large because we consider an inverse problem, see Section \ref{subsec:error}.
+This is confirmed by Table \ref{tab:condA}, which presents the mean, maximum, and minimum values of $K(\AA)$ across various scenarios.
+Note that these values are quite large, particularly in the symmetric case with $n=100$ neurons.
+Consequently, the results we obtain for the inverse solution may not be highly accurate: the ill-posed nature of the problem yields severe error amplification that must be reduced by regularization, leading to additional modelling errors.

-We will consider two different examples: One with a symmetric connectivity function in Section \ref{sec:sym} given by
+We will consider two different examples: one with a symmetric connectivity function in Section \ref{sec:sym} given by

 and one with a non-symmetric connectivity function in Section \ref{sec:nonsym} given by